lxc/incus-os/doc/rest-api.md

 `GET`: Returns information about the system's security state, such as Secure Boot and TPM status, encryption recovery keys, etc

-`PUT`: Update list of encryption recovery keys
+`PUT`: Updates list of encryption recovery keys

 ### `/1.0/system/security/:tpm-rebind`

-`POST`: Force-reset TPM encryption bindings; intended only for use if it was required to enter a recovery passphrase to boot the system
+`POST`: Forcibly resets TPM encryption bindings; intended only for use if it was required to enter a recovery passphrase to boot the system

 ### `/1.0/system/storage`

 `GET`: Returns information about drives present in the system and status of any local storage pools

-`PUT`: Create or update a local storage pool
+`PUT`: Creates or updates a local storage pool

 ### `/1.0/system/storage/:delete-pool`

-`POST`: Destroy a local storage pool
+`POST`: Destroys a local storage pool

 ### `/1.0/system/storage/:import-encryption-key`

-`POST`: Set the encryption key when importing an existing storage pool
+`POST`: Sets the encryption key when importing an existing storage pool

 ### `/1.0/system/storage/:wipe-drive`

-`POST`: Forcibly wipe all data from the specified drive
+`POST`: Forcibly wipes all data from the specified drive

 ### `/1.0/system/update`

 `GET`: Returns the current system update state

-`PUT`: Apply a new system update configuration
+`PUT`: Applies a new system update configuration

 ### `/1.0/system/update/:check`

-`POST`: Trigger an immediate system update check
+`POST`: Triggers an immediate system update check